Occidental will suspend standardized testing requirements for first-year and transfer applicants applying for Fall 2022 & Fall 2023.

 - I am unable to afford the $70 application fee.
 What should I do?

-Occidental is test-optional for all students for Fall 2021 and 2022.
+Occidental is test-optional for all students for Fall 2022 and 2023.
 If you feel that standardized test scores reflect positively upon your academic potential, please submit your scores.
 If you do not feel that they reflect your academic potential, you will in no way be penalized for not submitting test scores.
+For comparison, for Fall 2021, we received test scores from approximately 38% of applicants as well as enrolling students.
 When you submit your application to Occidental, you will communicate to us whether or not you plan to submit standardized test scores.

 Yes.
 While Occidental reserves most of its institutional funds for need-based financial aid, we do offer a small number of merit awards each year.
 All students will be considered for merit awards, regardless if they have submitted standardized testing scores or not.